ihabdulr/BarberShopYelp/README.md

 # BarberShopYelp
 this script fetches a list of barbershops and their locations in every state within the United States.
-At the moment- Caps at query limit, so it does not fetch every barbershop.
+At the moment- Caps at query limit, so it does not fetch every barbershop in states that have a large barbershop population.